 How can I fix kitty litter smelling bad?

-Often the problem isn’t with the kitty litter, but with either your cat’s diet or with the surrounding environment.
-If your cat is raw fed then their toilet trips shouldn’t smell quite so bad, and you’ll want to make sure that the litter tray is situated somewhere well ventilated and dry.
+Often the problem isn’t with the kitty litter but with your cat’s diet or the surrounding environment.
+If your cat is raw-fed, their toilet trips shouldn’t smell so bad.
+You’ll also want to ensure that the litter tray is situated somewhere well-ventilated and dry.
 Air purifiers can also help.

 Can I change kitty litter when pregnant?

 If you are pregnant, it’s recommended that you avoid changing cat litter if you have someone else in your home that can do it instead.
-If you have to do it, wear disposable gloves and then wash your hands thoroughly afterwards.
-It’s less of a problem with indoor cats – you’re trying to avoid toxoplasmosis, which is usually caught by cats eating infected animals outdoors.
+If you have to do it, wear disposable gloves and then wash your hands thoroughly afterward.
+It’s less of a problem with indoor cats – you’re trying to avoid toxoplasmosis, usually caught by cats eating infected animals outdoors.

 https://www.youtube.com/watch?v=j0aXbFglRvw